bjorn001/Data-Anonimisation-and-ML/README.md

 This repository contains the Python code for applying different _k_-anonymisation algorithms, i.e., Optimal Lattice Anonymization (OLA), Mondrian, Top-Down Greedy Anonymisation (TDG), k-NN Clustering-Based (CB) Anonymisation,  on datasets and measuring their effects on Machine Learning (ML) Classifiers and Regressors.

-The respository is structured as follows:
+The repository is structured as follows:
 1. Classification codebase
 2. Regression codebase
 3. Statistical testing code